mcserversoft/documentation/docs/advanced/using-playit.gg-with-mcss.md

 ## Introduction {#-introduction}

-If you're having troubles with port forwarding or you are under something called [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), you may not be able to port forward at all.
+If you're having trouble with port forwarding or you are under something called [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), you may not be able to port forward at all.
 [playit.gg](https://playit.gg/) helps to bypass the requirement to port forward, creating a "tunnel" from your PC to their servers.

 The core functionality of [playit.gg](https://playit.gg/) is free, but additional features are behind a paywall (such as using a custom domain).